-The SPR provision including in the provision for receivables depreciation amounts to EUR 23 million as at December 31 2021 versus EUR 11 million as at December 31 2020.
+The SPR provision including in the provision for receivables depreciation amounts to EUR 23 million as at December 31 2021.

 At each closing date, the provision has to be updated in order to take into account:

 - Realized repayments since the previous closing, - Estimation of the amount of future cash flows.